oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 Note: How the public key is included in SD-JWT is out of scope of this document.
 It can be passed by value or by reference.

-When a Verifier requires Key Binding, the Holder presents an SD-JWT-KB covering the relevant SD-JWT.
+When a Verifier requires Key Binding, the Holder presents an SD-JWT-KB, which includes the relevant SD-JWT.
 The SD-JWT-KB encodes the SD-JWT as well as a Key Binding JWT.
-The Key Binding JWT encodes a signature by the Holder's private key over:
+The Key Binding JWT encodes a signature by the Holder's private key over

-* A hash of the SD-JWT
+* a hash of the SD-JWT,
-* A nonce to ensure the freshness of the signature, and
+* a nonce to ensure the freshness of the signature, and
-* An audience value to indicate the intended audience for the document
+* an audience value to indicate the intended audience for the document.

 Details of the format of Key Binding JWTs are described in (#kb-jwt).